dockstore/dockstore-ui/README.md

 Code documentation for the UI is available at https://ga4gh.github.io/dockstore-ui/#/api

+Please file issues for this repository and Web site at [the ga4gh/dockstore repository](https://github.com/ga4gh/dockstore/issues)!

 ### Configuration Parameters

 All configuration settings for the Web UI is done in the `app/scripts/services/webservice.js` file.
 This file is compiled along with the rest of the application, it must be set before running `grunt`.